Drilon sleeping during TV interview? Locsin, Ejercito rush to defend him

 What was the video about?

-Drilon appeared live on “The Source” on Feb.
-27, 2020 to talk about the proposed joint resolutions he filed at Congress to extend ABS-CBN‘s congressional franchise up to 2022.
+Drilon appeared live on “The Source” last week to talk about the proposed joint resolutions he filed at Congress to extend ABS-CBN‘s congressional franchise up to 2022.

 The resolution would urge both the Senate and the House of Representatives to discuss the issue before they adjourn on the second week of March and resume on May 4, the same date of the media giant’s franchise expiration.